|

 This thumbnail enlarges to a close-up of her muzzle, showing the

-typical purplish-grey freckles on pink skin.
+typical purplish-gray freckles on pink skin.

 |